- What are the differences among clinics at the School?

 Does the School offer free care or sliding-scale fees?

 Unfortunately, the School cannot offer free or sliding-scale care.
 Payment is due at the time of treatment, and our clinics accept several dental insurance plans, including Washington State Apple Health (also known as Medicaid) for adults and children.
 (Apple Health patient openings for adults may be limited.)
 Urgent or emergency care (if you have significant pain and/or infection or swelling) is currently covered by Medicaid for adults.

 Our dental student clinics offer care at fees about 40 percent lower, on average, than fees at Seattle-area dental offices.
-In addition, we offer a UW Community Dental Plan with even lower fees for Medicaid-eligible adult patients.
 Call our Patient Registration Office at 206.616.6996 if you have any questions.